 Incumbent suppliers are expected to behave differently than outsiders.
-An incumbent, for example, knows that the buyer's switching costs favor the incumbent even at a price premium to the market.
+An incumbent, for example, knows that the buyers switching costs favor the incumbent even at a price 10 premium to the market.
 Because the buyer may pass over low bidders incumbent suppliers can take advantage of their incumbent status.

-Certain human factors must also be considered when conducting business-to-business auctions for industrial purchasing.
+Certain human factors must also be considered when conducting business-to-business auctions for industrial pur-15 chasing.
 If not considered, these human factors can interfere with achieving desired outcomes.
 Bidders must be comfortable with the auction software.
 Bidders often speak English as a second language, or not at all, making it desirable to provide interpreters.
+20

 Bidders must often respond to multi-million-dollar decisions in a few seconds.
 The fast response required creates cognitive limits-a bidder cannot realistically focus on more than one decision at a time.
 Many bidders are under some sort of emotional stress when participating, due to the change involved.
 In some cases, incumbent bidders are literally "fighting for their lives" in situations where losing the contract in question literally means losing their business.

 Problems with Prior Auction Process

 The prior auction process described above has been found to produce suboptimal results for buyers in light of the market dynamics issues identified above in some circumstances.
-The problems include: a) multiple lot closing time collisions; b) premature lot closings; c) difficult and inflexible bidding constraints due to lot/line item structure; d) possible prejudice to bidders resulting from technical dissubmission of erroneous bids.
+The problems include, a) multiple lot closing time collisions; b) premature lot closings; c) difficult and inflexpossible prejudice to bidders resulting from technical disruptions; and e) possible prejudice to bidders resulting from submission of erroneous bids.

-The first problem is collision of closing times for multiple lots.
-As described above, the initially scheduled closing times for multiple lots are staggered, so that the lots close at different times, with 10-20 minute intervals between lots.
-This allows suppliers who would like to bid on multiple lots the opportunity to do so, without having to bid on each lot at the same time.
-By spacing the closing times for each lot, a supplier knows that while bidding on one lot, the next lot 45 in the Auction will not close.
+The first problem is collision of closing times for multiple times for multiple lots are staggered, so that the lots close at different times, with 10-20 minute intervals between lots.
+This allows suppliers who would like to bid on multiple lots the opportunity to do so, without having to bid on each lot a supplier knows that while bidding on one lot, the next lot in the Auction will not close.
 This staggered closing is one way to work around cognitive limits-each lot is sequenced so that bidders can pay attention to one lot at a time.